doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 However with frequent daylight saving and political timezone changes you can have a UTC offset that moves in different offset directions depending on the real location.

 The solution for this dilemma is simple.
-Don't use timezones with DateTime and Doctrine 2.
+Don't use timezones with DateTime and Doctrine ORM.
 However there is a workaround that even allows correct date-time handling with timezones:

 1. Always convert any DateTime instance to UTC.